Achronite/node-red-contrib-energenie-ener314rt/README.md

 ## Bugs and Future Work

-The ENER314-RT board is a full receive/transmit radio that is programmable from the SPI interface of the Raspberry Pi.
-The board and the underlying 'C' code that this modules uses is capable of supporting all of the MiHome monitor devices.

-Please raise any bugs, questions or queries using the github issues link below:
+Future work is detailed on the [github issues page](https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues).
+Please raise any bugs, questions, queries or enhancements you have using this page.

 https://github.com/Achronite/node-red-contrib-energenie-ener314rt/issues